-Take a deep breath and get started – Yoga could be your key
+Take a deep breath and get started – Yoga for Arthritis could be your key to reduce pain

 Yoga is a mind and body practice with its historical origins in ancient Indian philosophy.
 Like other meditative movement practices used for health purposes, various styles of yoga can combine physical postures with breathing exercises and meditation.

 The word ‘yoga’ means union.
 It unites the mind, body and spirit.
 Those who get into a regular schedule of yoga invariably experience many health benefits.